Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Background

-Despite the progress made in developing transformers for standard graphs, there is a research gap when it comes to transformers specifically designed for hypergraphs.
-While recent studies have explored transformers for meta-path guided heterogeneous hypergraphs \cite{li2023hypergraph, liu2023meta}, these works have limitations.
-They primarily focus on the semantic features of nodes and hyperedges in the self-attention module, neglecting the structural information.
-This study addresses this gap by introducing a topology-guided hypergraph transformer that consists of a structural and spatial encoding module and a structure-aware self-attention mechanism that considers both the semantic and structural importance of nodes and hyperedges.
+While transformers for standard graphs have seen considerable progress, a gap remains in developing transformers specifically for hypergraphs.
+Recent research in hypergraph transformers \cite{li2023hypergraph, liu2023meta, xia2022self,zhang-etal-2022-hegel, ding2023hyperformer} shows promise but tends to focus predominantly on the attribute-based semantic features of nodes and hyperedges within the attention module, while often overlooking crucial structural information.
+Notably, models in \cite{li2023hypergraph, liu2023meta} are limited to meta-path-guided heterogeneous hypergraphs, further narrowing their scope.
+This study addresses this gap by introducing a topology-guided transformer model for hypergraphs that consists of a structural and spatial encoding module and a structure-aware attention mechanism that considers both the semantic and structural importance of nodes and hyperedges.
 By incorporating both aspects, the proposed model provides a more comprehensive representation and understanding of the underlying data.